Ipotrick/Daxa/readme.md

 The engine is not tested in any extensive format.

 Things the engine aims to provide:
-* simplicity
+* ease of use
 * a heavy focus on multithreading friendliness
-* fast compile times
+* a capable easy to use Job System
-* scriptable rendering in the main renderers
+* fast 2d and 3d vulkan renderers
-* fast simple 2d and 3d vulkan renderer
+* (relatively) easy to use vulkan interface for custom rendering and compute
 * entity component manager
-* easy to use GUI
+* very fast GUI library
 * audio
 * 2d and 3d collision detection
-* 2d and 3d physics solvers
+* 2d and 3d physics

 external Dependencies:
 * SDL2